 Senator Hirono formally accepts CDS requests via an electronic submission form on the OAM website at https://oam.senate.gov.
 Applicants must create an account on OAM in order to apply.
-OAM allows applicants to create and save an application without having to formally submit, in case more time is needed.
-If you submit an application and need to make edits, reach out to Laakea Stone at Laakea\Stone@hirono.senate.gov and Hirono Appropriations@hirono.senate.gov.
+OAM allows applicants to create and save an application without having to formally submit, in case more time is needed to modify the application.
+If you formally submit an application and later need to make edits, reach out to Laakea Stone at Laakea\Stone@hirono.senate.gov and Hirono\Appropriations@hirono.senate.gov.
 Please include both emails in any email correspondence.

-When starting a new application on OAM, please use this naming convention: (Name of recipient organization) (Unique Project Name) ([Priority number] of [Total amount of submissions])
+\IMPORTANT NOTE FOR OAM APPLICATIONS\: When starting a new application on OAM, please use this naming convention: (Name of recipient organization)\(Unique Project Name)\([Priority number] of [Total amount of submissions])